fpjunqueira/trip-planner-react-native-lab/README.md

 Step 3 :
 `$ react-native run-android`

-Creat a script into package.json to automate this process:
+Create script into package.json to automate this process:

 ```
   ...